webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 This document makes no request of IANA.

 # Security Considerations

+The privacy and security considerations of {{!RFC8030}} all apply to the use of this mechanism.

 The security considerations of {{!RFC8188}} describe the limitations of the content encoding.
 In particular, any HTTP header fields are not protected by